jessepav/lacygoill-wiki-backup/tmux/environment.md

     $ tmux showenv -g

-For the local environment:
+For the session environment:

     $ tmux showenv

-### In the local environment of my session, some variables are prefixed with a minus sign.
+### In my current session environment, some variables are prefixed with a minus sign.
 What does it mean?

-It means that tmux will remove the variables from the environment of any process it will start in this session.
+It means that tmux will remove the  variables from the merged environment of any process it will start in this session.

 #### When does tmux prefix a variable with such a sign?